hypo69/hypo/docs/gemini/out/en/how_to/src/ai/gemini/html_chat/header.rst

     from pathlib import Path

     # Example usage (assuming your project structure is similar)
-    # This example demonstrates setting the __root__ variable and appending it to sys.path
+    # This example demonStartes setting the __root__ variable and appending it to sys.path

     # Assuming hypotez is in the current directory.
     # Replace with the actual path to your project.